Dilip-code584/AI-Powered-Integration-of-Tableau-Cloud-with-Google-Workspace/README.md

-# Tableau Cloud // Google Workspace Integration
+Tableau SmartSync // Google Workspace Integration

 This document describes the integration between Tableau Cloud and Google Workspace.
 It also details how to configure your Tableau Cloud environment to work with Google Workspaces.
 ## What does this do?